fau-fablab/friendlydoorcheck/README.rst

 Friendly Door Check
 ===================

-This service checks an ical feed for events and matches it with the spaces API and sends out an alert mail in case of closed space during open events.
+This service checks a google calendar for events that require the door to be open and matches it with the spaces API.
+It sends out an alert mail in case the space is closed during open events.
+It also sends a recovery notice once the problem has resolved.

 Requirements
 ============